What is Vault Eventual Consistency?

 Issue

 A customer was facing an issue when they configured the static role for the Oracle DB secret engine for one of their applications which is used to generate the password.
 Later, the application reads the password via API calls.
-When the application team was hitting the GET
+When the application team was calling the GET

 credential API, they were frequently getting ERROR:400